-The first thing you want to do before you init is to add a project in the Git website to see “Setting up a new Git repository” section.
+The first thing you want to do before you init is to add a project on the Git website to see the “Setting up a new Git repository” section.
 If you have a folder with code that is not on Git, and you wish to put it on the Git server, then you need to initialize Git into your folder.
 This creates a .git folder, and the current directory is now a Git repository.
 The .git folder contains Git information such as branches.
-Initializing your folder is local to your computer and is not yet uploaded onto the server.
+Initializing your folder is local to your computer and does not yet upload onto the server.

 # To add your project to the git # Initialize current directory $ git init # Initialize selected directory $ git init <directory>